RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

   - Has the Junior Developer demonstrated technical proficiency with a significant portion of the developer toolkit?
     - The [Junior Developer Graduate set achievements](https://retroachievements.org/game/3046) provide a good overview of the toolkit
   - Has the Junior Developer produced a set that meets or exceeds Developer Code of Conduct and Content Guideline requirements with little to no assistance?
-  - Does the Junior Developer show proclivity for learning and actively seek self improvement through asking questions, discussions and self study?
+  - Does the Junior Developer show a strong desire to learn and actively seek self improvement through asking questions, discussions and self study?